echeran/smile-of-murugan/webbook/chapter16.md

 "specific preface" (aphorisms 1-3).

-1) It must have a place in one of the three orders of a literary work, the primary, original (*mutal)*, the deductive, derived (*vali*), the supporting or supplemental (*puṭai, cārpu*) (5-8).
+1) It must have a place in one of the three orders of a literary work, the primary, original (*mutal)*, the deductive, derived (*vaḻi*), the supporting or supplemental (*puṭai, cārpu*) (5-8).

-1) It must be advantageous for the reader in his quest after one or the other of the four grand objects-virtue, wealth, pleasure or deliverance (9).
+1) It must be advantageous for the reader in his quest after one or the other of the four grand objects—virtue, wealth, pleasure or deliverance (9).

 1) It must agree with one or more of the *7* principles of authorship